If I can overcome my fear, so can you!

 Unfortunately I displayed symptoms of PTSD after some pretty horrific and terribly managed medical procedures prior to this one.
 I went into this particular test with a huge amount of fear and trepidation.
 But, I had to do it.

 I’m pretty sure I’m not the only one who has had to overcome a huge phobia in order to proceed with recommended medical treatment.
 This photo shows me with what I call a Brain Prong.
 It’s a wire that was placed directly into my brain that measured intracranial pressure over around 48 hrs while I was both awake and asleep.
 It involved drilling a hole into my skull, which thankfully I was knocked out for.
 I don’t know how I’d have reacted seeing what looks like a Black n Decker drill come at my noggin!
 What I wasn’t knocked out for was the removal of the said prong, which was secured to my skull with a huge bolt that Munster Herman would have been envious of.

-It had been explained to me what the entire procedure would involve, but I had naively presumed if they knocked you out to put the prong in, they’d knock you out to remove it.
-Soon I found myself getting lidocaine injections into my forehead and scalp, and lying on my side while a poor doctor literally used a spanner to unscrew this big bolt from my head… and then… they turned the bolt screw manually.
+It had been explained to me what the entire procedure would involve.
+I had naively presumed if they knocked you out to put the prong in, they’d knock you out to remove it.
+Soon I found myself getting lidocaine injections into my forehead and scalp.
+I found myself lying on my side while a poor doctor literally used a spanner to unscrew this big bolt from my head.
+Then, they turned the bolt screw manually.
 I just remember laying there, thinking well now I know what it feels like, and sounds like, to have a bolt unscrewed from your skull bone.

 In summary, never ever underestimate yourself.
 Ever.
 When it comes down to it, you’ll get through it – whatever that “it” is for you.
 It is true that if you believe you can, you’re halfway there…